Sumanthpro/training/Database&sql.md

 - Consistency :

-  - cannot hav ghost data.
+  - cannot have ghost data.
   - something should be accounted. if a transaction is happend somewhere it has to be reduced and somewhere it has to be added.